AdobeDocs/commerce-marketplace/src/pages/guides/sellers/submit-for-technical-review/index.md

     ![](../../sellers/_images/technical-submission-rnotes.png)
     _Release Notes_

 1. When complete, submit the extension or save to continue progress later.
-To enter the queue, you must click <span class="btn">Submit</span>.
+To enter the queue, you must click **Submit**.

 ## Step 2: Submit the extension for technical review

-1. When the required fields are complete, click <span class="btn">Submit</span>.
+1. When the required fields are complete, click **Submit**.

-1. In the **Confirm Your Technical Submission** box, click <span class="btn">Cancel</span> to go back to the submission details, or click <span class="btn">Confirm</span> to submit the extension.
+1. In the **Confirm Your Technical Submission** box, click **Cancel** to go back to the submission details, or click **Confirm** to submit the extension.

     It might take a few minutes for your package to upload.
 You will receive email confirmation when the extension is submitted for Technical Review, and will be notified when the review is complete.